WelbornGroup/Documentation/REU_Workflow.md

 Poltype2 is the program we will use to generate the parameters for these carbohydrate molecules

-This is the first major step in your project this summer, we will work on getting most of the carbohydrates parameterized first before working on the next steps.
+This is the first major step in your project this summer, we will work on getting most of the carbohydrates parameterized first before working on the following steps.

-First you will need to install Poltype2 on ARC, see `[Poltype_Install.md](https://github.com/WelbornGroup/Documentation/blob/REU_update/Poltype_Install.md)
+First you will need to install Poltype2 on ARC, see [Poltype_Install.md](https://github.com/WelbornGroup/Documentation/blob/REU_update/Poltype_Install.md) for directions.

+Once installed, see the [Poltype_Usage](https://github.com/WelbornGroup/Documentation/blob/REU_update/Poltype_Usage.md) for instructions on running Poltype2 for a molecule on ARC

 ## Solvation